-Some people, though, take a completely different approach to their finances.
+Some people, though, take a completely different approach to their finances and their relationship with money.
 They don’t see their value as bound by their time or skill.
 Instead, they look at the world for what it truly is – a place of opportunity.
 Fundamentally, there is no difference between them and the millionaires and billionaires.
 They just need to put their plans into action.

 Don’t underestimate the power of your money mindset to influence your life.
 If you believe that you’ll always be poor, then the chances are that you always will be.
 You won’t go for that promotion or start a business.
 Instead, you’ll continue plodding along as you are now, without making any significant life changes.

 The good news is that you can retrain your brain to start thinking differently about your relationship with money.
 While your success is partially dependent on your actions in the real world, most of it comes down to changing the way you think.
 You don’t need to be a virtuoso or genius to get rich – just somebody with the right attitude.

 When you view wealthy people as greedy, you’re essentially saying that their money makes them “bad.”
 And that can affect your unconscious mind.

 As a respectable person, you want to view yourself and your relationship with money in a positive light.
 So if you associate becoming wealthy with vice, you’ll avoid it.
 You don’t want to be that kind of person.

 But this attitude is actually hurting you more than it is helping.
 And most of the time, it’s not even true.

 Think about how people create wealth.
 The majority do it by working hard and creating value for others.
 In other ways, they think about how they can best serve the people around them, and then go for it.